graphql/graphql.github.io/src/content/foundation/CommunityGrantProgram.md

 ---
-title: GraphQL Community Grant Program
+title: GraphQL Community Grant
 sidebarTitle: Community Grants
-heroText: The GraphQL Community Grant Program helps the GraphQL Foundation invest directly into the success, health, and sustainability of our ecosystem.
+heroText: The GraphQL Community Grant program helps the GraphQL Foundation invest directly into the success, health, and sustainability of our ecosystem.
 layout: foundation
 category: GraphQL Foundation
-permalink: /foundation/community-grant-program/
+permalink: /foundation/community-grant/
 sublinks: How to apply,FAQs
-next: /foundation/annual-reports/
+next: /foundation/contact/
 ---

 The GraphQL Community Grant program is funded by the GraphQL Foundation and administered by the [GraphQL Technical Steering Committee (TSC)](https://github.com/graphql/graphql-wg/blob/main/GraphQL-TSC.md).
 The goal of the program is to provide financial support and incentives for key technical and community initiatives.